YS-RAPTOR/mrpack-cli/README.md

 ```
 Usage of mrpack-cli:
   -download
-        Set to false to skip downloads (default: false)
+        Set to false to skip downloads (default: true)
 ```

 ## Getting Started